adi3/robotics-workshop-guide/content/Train ML Model/1_initialize_rekognition.md

 +++
-title = "Set up Rekognition"
-weight = 510
+title = "Initialize Rekognition" weight = 510
-chapter = false
+chapter = true
+pre = "1. "
 +++

+# Initialize Rekognition

+The following steps need to be carried out only once for each team.

+---

 1. Go to the Amazon Rekognition console and choose **Use Custom Labels** from the left column.